by Robert Kiyosaki

 Not sure where to start?
 One good approach is to automatically debit and invest a fixed sum from your account at the start of each month.

 Running short 30 days later?
-Remember, don’t say “I can’t pay”, instead ask “How can I pay?”.
+Instead of “I can’t pay”, ask “How can I pay?”.

 Financial intelligence is half method, half creativity.

 Accounting basics all done.
 It’s really that simple.

 But if it’s so simple, where do we go wrong?
 The problem, Kiyosaki says, is that we often buy things we think are assets that are actually liabilities.